hohoCode/cgx/README.md

 bin/strmatchcuda
 ```

-- Though our Cgx grammar extractor is independent technicially from the popular SMT system `cdec`, currently you may still need its SMT decoder to use our generated hierarchical grammars and also its intermidiate output (lexical file as shown below), therefore please install `cdec` following its instructions and tutorials here:
+- Though our Cgx grammar extractor is technically independent from the popular SMT system `cdec`, currently you may still need its SMT decoder to use our generated hierarchical grammars and also its intermidiate output (lexical file as shown below), therefore please install `cdec` following its instructions and tutorials here:
 http://www.cdec-decoder.org/guide/